a-darwish/cuteOS-references/README.md

 Study notes for a number of filesystem-related papers.

-Primary sources for the classcial SVR2 filesystem, BSD's FFS, Microsoft's FAT32 & NTFS, and Linux ext2 are throughly discussed.
+Primary sources for the classcial Multics and Unix SVR2 filesystems, BSD's FFS, Microsoft's FAT32 & NTFS, and Linux ext2/ext3 are throughly discussed.